bibleexchange/courses/poetry/en/305_proverbs-money.md

 * The lips of knowledge (20:15)
 * A good name (22:1)
 * Being an honest person (19:22)
-* A good wife is better (31:10)
+* A good wife (31:10)
 * Walking in integrity (19:1)
 * Fear of God (15:16–17; 16:8; 16:19)

 ### Wealth does not solve all problems

 Why does God say that so many things are more valuable than wealth?
 It is because there are many things that wealth cannot buy.
 Wealth gives you a sense of security (10:15), but wealth will fail you (11:28).
 Wealth cannot save a failing marriage.
-Wealth cannot save you from a cure-less disease.
+Wealth cannot save you from a uncurable disease.
 And wealth cannot help you in the afterlife (11:4, 28).

 #### Wealth cannot buy true friends